Receiving Inbound Shipments

 1. Navigate to Work Orders > All Inbounds.
 On the Assigned to Me tab, click the Inbound ID for the shipment you are Receiving.

 3. When an LTL shipment is delivered, you must visually inspect the shipment briefly and make note of any damages you observe on the Bill of Lading.
 Be sure to have the driver sign it and take a copy.
 Attach the Signed Bill of Lading to the Shipping Documents section using the Upload link.
-Use the Other Upload link to upload a few pictures of the damages that can be shared with the Seller in case they want to file a claim with the carrier.

 5. On the Receive Inbound screen, click into the Barcode field and Scan the first barcode.
-The product row will be highlighted and the checkbox checked, and fields enabled for your entries.
-(You can also manually activate rows using the checkbox in the Receive column.)

-Cahoot only displays this pre-populated data if there is existing inventory in that location.
-If the SKU is depleted, this field will be blank.
-If it’s not possible to add the new inventory to the existing Bin Location, you may put it in a separate unique Bin Location, but you’ll have to add the Bin in the Product Editor, which you can get to via the Products menu.
+If it’s not possible to add new inventory to the existing Bin Location, you may put it in a separate unique Bin Location, but you’ll have to update the Bin in the Product Editor, which you can get to via the Products menu.
+Learn more about Adding Bin Locations.

-10. When you’re done receiving (for now), sign your name in the Completed By field, click Save Changes.
+11. When you’re done receiving (for now), sign your name in the Completed By field, click Save Changes.

-11. To receive more inventory, click the Receive Inbound button to resume receiving.
+12. To receive more inventory, click the Receive Inbound button to resume receiving.

 If you didn’t receive all the units expected, enter what you did receive, and Cahoot Support work with the Seller to figure out where the missing units are.
+Learn more about how to handle and complete inbounds that have quantity discrepancies, here.

 Learn more about Work Orders.